AnnaNCS/scheduling_algorithms/README.md

 	p3 arrives at t4, is the next one to arrive, waist for p2 and starts at t6, and finishes at t7

 SJF (Shortest Job First) algorithm, also known as SJN (Shortest Job Next)
 * Schedules processes according to the total CPU time requirements.
 The shorter the required CPU time, the higher the priority.
-The advantage of SJF scheduling is it means the lightest tasks are handled quickly which can leave more cpu resources for heavier tasks.
-Though it is important to note that if you're not careful it can result in long tasks never getting cpu time they need if you have a ton of shorter tasks.
+The advantage of SJF scheduling is it means the lightest tasks are handled quickly which can leave more CPU resources for heavier tasks.
+However it is important to note that if you're not careful it can result in long tasks never getting cpu time they need if you have a ton of shorter tasks.
 </n>

 	t1	   t2	      t3	 t4	   t5	      t6	 t7